-Remediate all actively exploited vulnerabilities that exist on or within the environment according to the timeline laid out in the CISA-managed Known Exploited Vulnerabilities Catalog.
+Remediate all actively exploited vulnerabilities that exist on or within the environment in a timely manner.
 In most cases, remediation should consist of patching.
 In other cases, the following mitigations may be appropriate:

 - Limiting access;

 - Isolating vulnerable systems, applications, services, profiles, or other assets; or

 - Making permanent configuration changes.